HL7/fhir-pacio-pfe/input/pagecontent/domains.md

 <blockquote class="stu-note">
 <p><b>Note:</b>
 The Personal Functioning and Engagement IG replaces the previously published <a href="https://hl7.org/fhir/us/pacio-fs/index.html">PACIO Functional Status</a> and <a href="https://hl7.org/fhir/us/pacio-cs/index.html">PACIO Cognitive Status</a> FHIR IGs as well as the <a href="https://paciowg.github.io/splasch-ig/index.html">PACIO SPLASCH</a> IG that had been under development.
 This decision was made because the profiles created for these IGs all had very similar structures.
-This version of the IG, STU1, focuses on the use of Observation Profiles.
-For the Observation profiles, the only differences is the vocabulary used for the category tied to the profile and the value set from which the code was to be pulled.
-The use of health domains based on ICF categories and corresponding value sets of observation codes for each domain replaces the need for multiple IG, allowing this IG to define only a single set of profiles that cover all domains.
+For the Observation-based profiles, the vocabulary used for the category (referenced in the Category Tag profile) is tied to the value set from which the code was to be pulled.
+The use of health domains based on ICF categories and corresponding value sets of observation codes for each domain replaces the need for multiple IGs, allowing this IG to define only a single set of profiles that cover all domains.
 </p>
 </blockquote>
 <br>